GEnacheC/api-redis/README.md

 ## _Contributing_

-This project is a personal project, so no PR's will be merged!
+This project is a personal project, so PR's won't be merged!

 ## _License_
 [See LICENSE](./LICENSE)